Michigan Tint Exemption

 Receive Your Exemption Certificate

-Keep it in your vehicle
+Keep it in your vehicle at all times

 5

-Get Your Windows Tinted
+Get Your Front Windows Tinted

-With your exemption in hand, take your vehicle to a professional tint installer.
-Show them your exemption certificate so they know you're legally authorized for darker tint.
-They'll apply the tint level appropriate for your condition.
+With your exemption in hand, visit a professional tint installer in Detroit, Grand Rapids, Ann Arbor, or anywhere in Michigan.
+Show them your exemption certificate so they know you're legally authorized for front-window tint.

 What If I Get Pulled Over?

-If you receive a citation despite having an exemption, you can present the documentation in court to have the ticket dismissed.
-This is why keeping the certificate in your vehicle at all times is critical.
+If cited despite having a valid exemption, present the documentation in court to have the ticket dismissed.

 Get Your Michigan Tint Exemption